Diagnosis and evaluation of patients at risk for or suspected of having chronic hepatitis B

 -HBV Infection-Monitoring Before and After Liver Transplantation

-A reactive screen result (signal to cutoff ratio; S/Co ratio > or =1.0 but < or =100.0) confirmed as positive by hepatitis B surface antigen (HBsAg) confirmatory test (see Method Description) or a positive screen result (S/Co ratio >100.0) is indicative of acute or chronic hepatitis B virus (HBV) infection, or chronic HBV carrier state.
+A reactive screen result (cutoff index value of 1.00 or above) confirmed as positive by hepatitis B surface antigen (HBsAg) confirmatory test (see Method Description) is indicative of acute or chronic hepatitis B or chronic hepatitis B virus (HBV) carrier state.

 Specimens with reactive screen results but negative (ie, not confirmed) HBsAg confirmatory test results are likely to contain cross-reactive antibodies from other infectious or immunologic disorders.
 Repeat testing at a later date is recommended if clinically indicated.

-Confirmed presence of HBsAg is frequently associated with HBV replication and infectivity, especially when accompanied by the presence of hepatitis B e-antigen or detectable HBV DNA.
+Confirmed presence of HBsAg is frequently associated with HBV replication and infectivity, especially when accompanied by the presence of HBe antigen or detectable HBV DNA.

 The following algorithms are available: